LambertLeong/LambertLeong.github.io/essays/first_first_author_paper.md

 Reviewers suggested potential papers to cite by providing direct URL links to papers.
 However, upon further investigation into these papers I discovered that those suggested papers were written by the reviewers themselves.
-This made me feel uneasey because it felt like the reviewers were soliciting citations which felt extremely unethical.
+This made me feel uneasy because it felt like the reviewers were soliciting citations which felt extremely unethical.
 The mini-track chair stated, "that although reviewer suggest articles to use, authors are not required to use them if they do not pertain to the work at hand".
 It felt like the mini-track chair